carlos-i-martinez/fitness-data-project/README.md

   5. Google Cloud BigQuery
   6. Google Cloud Storage

+The goal is to demo the data pipeline and visualize the member health data to analyze for trends and patterns.
 The instructions below use the Google Cloud SDK tools to access Google Cloud Platform products and services from the command line.

 ## Setup